pfreixes/python-times/README.md

 ```

 Sometimes know the time consumed by our programs splitted between the real, user
-and system time is usefull to find out where our program is really consuming the time.
+and system time is useful to find out where our program is really consuming the time.
 The following snippet of Python code finds out the cost of create 10K threads.

 ```python